lfads/lfads-run-manager/docs/adapting.md

 : `MyExperiment.Dataset` instance that is to be processed.
 If this is a single-dataset run, this will be the dataset used.
 If this is a multi-dataset stitched run, `convertDatasetToSequenceStruct` will be called once for each dataset, one at a time.
 You might use `dataset.loadData()` to load the actual data, as you defined above.

 **`mode`**:
-: string that indicates the intended purpose of the output data.
+: String that indicates the intended purpose of the output data.
 You may ignore this and simply return the same sequence struct regardless of the mode, or you may process the data differently according to the context.
 Currently two modes are defined:

     * `export` - indicates that the sequence data will exported as the input to the actual Python+Tensorflow LFADS run
     * `alignment` - for multi-dataset stitched runs, indicates that the output data will be used only to construct the alignment matrices that translate between the spiking channels across different datasets.
 For example, you might wish to include a subset of trials or a different time window for fitting the alignment matrices, but include all trials for the actual LFADS run.

+    If you decide you do wish to handle the `alignment` case differently, you will need to override the `usesDifferentDataForAlignment` method in your `Run` class to return `true`, by adding:

+    ```matlab
+    function tf = usesDifferentDataForAlignment(r)
+        tf = true;
+    end
+    ```

 **`varargin`**:
 : Currently not being used, but this enables additional arguments to be passed as named-parameter value pairs (e.g. `:::matlab 'paramName', paramValue, ...`) in the future without breaking existing implementations.